 Organic vegetable production importance in the USA

 There are many reasons for growing organic vegetables.
 It is a system that lends itself well to small-scale and part-time farming activities.
-Furthermore, although the cost of Certification and the time and effort involved in system management is high, profits are likely to be higher where markets are well-established for organic products.
+Furthermore, although the cost of Certification and the time and effort involved in system management are high, profits are likely to be higher where markets are well-established for organic products.

 Growing organic vegetables will require working closely with a detailed record-keeping and certification agency.
 You can use the example of keeping the records of the certifying agency or make your example if your agency accepts it.
 Before using any product, ensure that your certifying agency is suitable for organic farming (if it is not on the certifying agency’s list).
 In organic farming, consumer demand is high, and production has recently increased.
 There are approximately 13,000 certified organic farms in the USA with a sales value of over $3.1 billion.

 In the northeastern USA, more than 3,200 farms are certified organic and have over $ 300 million in sales.
 If you are considering producing organic vegetables, however, you should carefully consider the regional demand for organic products in the market and then decide which marketing channels will best meet the needs of your consumers.
-Marketing organic vegetables involve significant transportation and labor costs because most potential customers are in high-income urban and suburban regions, which can be a long way from your farm.
+Marketing organic vegetables involves significant transportation and labor costs because most potential customers are in high-income urban and suburban regions, which can be a long way from your farm.

 To become certified organic, a farmer uses production and handling methods by the National Organic Program (NOP) and becomes certified by a USDA-certified certifying agency.
 Farmers whose gross income from organic produce is $ 5,000 or less are exempt from this rule.
 In this case, production and handling methods are still used according to the NOP, and other restrictions regarding labeling and blending with other organic products apply.

 It takes at least three years to transition from inorganic to certified organic produce.
-During this period, the product cannot be labeled as organic and generally cannot order higher prices associated with organic products.
+During this period, the product cannot be labeled as organic, and generally cannot order higher prices associated with organic products.
 In addition, organic growing requires more management and planning time than detailed record-keeping and other production systems.

 Organic certification process